selbouhaddani/approx_Graph_Frechet_Mean/README.md

 -We suggest saving the data at this step <br />
 **Step 5:** Run plottingRegression.m <br />

 We elected to plot the values of the parameters in the regression file.
-One could also plot the values of the largest eigenvalues over time and draw similar conclusions.
+One could also plot the values of the largest eigenvalues over time and draw similar conclusions. <br />

+**Note** Stochastic block models with 1 larger community has not yet been implemented.